rich-at-thinkful/slides-engine/slides/node-db-relationships/08-normalize-item/content.md

 # Time to Normalize: decompose items

-* Extract the relevant fields for items and place in their own table
+* Extract the relevant fields for items and place them in their own table
 * Add a column to apply a **relationship** of the item to a supplier

 ### *item table* {style=margin-top:25px}